tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

     In load mode, add `dirname` to MODULEPATH.
 In unload mode, remove `dirname` from MODULEPATH (if it is on MODULEPATH).

+    This function potentially has side effects on the environment.
+When a directory is `use`\ d, modules in its path may have higher precedence than modules on the previous MODULEPATH.
+Thus, defaults could change and loaded modules could be swapped for newer modules with higher precedence.

+.. <END INSERT HERE>

 --------------
 Module Options